angular/angular/aio/content/guide/animations.md

 #### Prerequisites

-The guide assumes that you're familiar with building basic Angular apps, as described in the following sections:
+The guide assumes that you're familiar with building basic Angular applications, as described in the following sections:

 * [Tutorial](tutorial)
 * [Architecture Overview](guide/architecture)